 NON-PRESCRIPTION MEDICATION

+Non-prescription medication should not be administered in a school setting without a medical practitioner’s order as well as signed parental consent.
 Parent/Guardian must bring non-prescription medication to the school in a small, unopened, manufacturer’s container.
 Over the counter medication can only be administered according to manufacturer’s dosage directions unless documented otherwise by physician.
 Each time the student requests “as needed” medication that the parent has provided, school personnel must notify parent/guardian the student is requesting medication.
 If parent cannot be reached, school staff will not administer.

 Students are not permitted to bring medication into the school, or transport medication on the bus.
 Parent/Guardian must pick-up unused medication.